nextflow-io/nextflow/docs/process.rst

 .. tip:: This can be very useful to execute your scripts into a replicable self-contained environment or to deploy your pipeline in the cloud.

-.. note:: This directive is ignore for processes :ref:`executed natively <process-native>`.
+.. note:: This directive is ignored for processes :ref:`executed natively <process-native>`.

 .. _process-containerOptions: